Take a look at this autonomous golf cart project.

 When it comes to the software architecture, it’s going to be similar to that of a Leo Rover as well.
 In the first phase, the project will rely on ROS 1 but, later, the team will certainly go for ROS 2, as Eric assures.

-We know better than anybody that the Leo Rover robot is well suitable for projects like that where it can serve as a prototyping platform and we’re happy that it could come in handy in Eric’s work.
-We keep our fingers crossed for the end result to be just what he hoped for.
+We know better than anybody that the Leo Rover mobile robot is well suitable for projects like this one where it can serve as a prototyping platform and we’re happy that it could come in handy in Eric Piraux’s work.
+We keep our fingers crossed for the end result to be just what he and his team hoped for.

 Meanwhile, read about another Leo Rover customer story here, this time about space missions! :)